HappyValleyIO/koil/docs/docs/deploy/heroku.md

 [![pull request with deployment](images/review-app-deployed.png)](images/review-app-deployed.png)

 Our review app is live!
 This has its own Heroku Postgres instance spun up, so we can play around with it without impacting a shared database.
+Note: we've still not finished the setup for our production app yet - read on to finish the required setup.

 ### Step 5: Merging to master and deploying to production